-\textbf{Results.} The EACS algorithm attains the lowest mean MSE across folds, outperforming all competing approaches (Figure~\ref{fig:bike_res}).
-ICP rejects invariance across days and collapses to the intercept-only model, resulting in the highest prediction errors.
-Although we observe many environments, each day contains only about 24 observations, so environment-level risks and summaries are estimated with substantial noise.
-As a result, the oracle labels and environment summaries used to train the selector are imperfect and EACS does not match the oracle benchmark while improving over alternatives.
+\textbf{Results.} Among the methods in \Cref{fig:bike_res}, EACS attains the lowest mean MSE across folds.
+ICP rejects every candidate subset and collapses to the intercept-only model, giving the highest prediction errors.
+This regime is challenging for the selector: each day has only about $24$ observations, so environment-level risks and summaries are noisy.
+EACS therefore improves over the non-adaptive baselines without reaching the oracle benchmark.